HackingIntoYourHeart/Phisherman/README.md

 # Phisherman
-Easy phishing suite
+Easy phishing tool

-This tool is for educational purposes only.
-I am not liable for any malicious activity performed with my software.
+*This is for educational purposes only.
+I am in NO WAY liable for any actions executed by means of the contents within this repository.
+PLEASE use responsibly.*